 - Analysis of the written communication skills.

 - Simulation of collaboration projects challenges sees how the freelancer resolves them.

 - Skill-based evaluation.
-E.g., if the programmer is said to know HTML and CSS, the Pilot vets this skill.
+For example, if the programmer is said to know HTML and CSS, Pilot vets these skills.

 - Coding assignments are then reviewed by senior members of the platform.

 - Application review.

 - An interview to test language and communication skills.

 - Only 1% of candidates pass the screening.